Count Basie: Marriage, family and death

 Basie was a member of Omega Psi Phi fraternity.
 On July 21, 1930, Basie married Vivian Lee Winn, in Kansas City, Missouri.
 They were divorced sometime before 1935.
 Some time in or before 1935, the now single Basie returned to New York City, renting a house at 111 West 138th Street, Manhattan, as evidenced by the 1940 census.
 He married Catherine Morgan on July 13, 1940, in the King County courthouse in Seattle, Washington.
 In 1942, they moved to Queens.
 Their only child, Diane, was born February 6, 1944.
 She was born with cerebral palsy and the doctors claimed she would never walk.
 The couple kept her and cared deeply for her, and especially through her mother's tutelage, Diane learned not only to walk but to swim.
 The Basies bought a home in the new whites-only neighborhood of Addisleigh Park in 1946 on Adelaide Road and 175th Street, St. Albans, Queens.

-On April 11, 1983, Catherine Basie died of heart disease at the couple's home in Freeport, Grand Bahama Island.
-She was 67 years old.
+They moved to Freeport in the Bahamas in the 1970s.
+His wife Catherine Basie died of heart disease at the couple's home in Freeport on April 11, 1983.
+She was 69 years old.

-Count Basie died of pancreatic cancer in Hollywood, Florida, on April 26, 1984, at the age of 79.
+A year later, Count Basie died of pancreatic cancer in Hollywood, Florida, on April 26, 1984, at the age of 79.
+His funeral was attended by Dizzy Gillespie and Quincy Jones among others.
+His daughter, Diane Basie, died four decades later, on October 15, 2022, of a heart attack.